 TNF-α: With the estimated mean±SD derived from Huang and Colleagues of 93.2±20.8 and

-reported by Ruan and colleagues, and the anticipated admission rate of COVID-19 patients over
+also reported by Ruan and colleagues, and the anticipated admission rate of COVID-19

 A log2 fold change >1 and an adjusted p value of <0.05 will be used as the threshold of

-Identify causal networks, with further analysis set at a threshold of a negative log p value
+to Identify causal networks, with further analysis set at a threshold of a negative log p

->20.
-We will use the Antimicrobial Response, Inflammatory Response and Infectious Disease
+value >20.
+We will use the Antimicrobial Response, Inflammatory Response and Infectious

-filters to identify SARS-CoV-2 relevant RNAs.
-Heat maps will be generated by comparison
+Disease filters to identify SARS-CoV-2 relevant RNAs.
+Heat maps will be generated by

 Analysis Plan

-that do not.
-We will use independent samples t-tests in the data is normal (determined via
+those that do not.
+We will use independent samples t-tests in the data is normal

-Shapiro Wilks test), or Mann-Whitney-U tests if the data is not normally distributed.
+(determined via Shapiro Wilks test), or Mann-Whitney-U tests if the data is not normally

-given as part of clinical care out physiological outcomes and the changes in the serum
+miedcations given as part of clinical care out physiological outcomes and the changes in

-daily cytokine measures to determine if there are cytokine thresholds that are associated
+our daily cytokine measures to determine if there are cytokine thresholds that are

 Nested matched cohort study:

-part of clinical care) and supportive groups using an independent samples two-tailed
+as part of clinical care) and supportive groups using an independent samples

-arterial pressure and heart rate) in the tocilizumab (administered as part of clinical
+mean arterial pressure and heart rate) in the tocilizumab (administered as part of

-as part of clinical care) and supportive groups using independent samples two-tailed
+(administered as part of clinical care) and supportive groups using independent

 Diagnostic Test: serum inflammatory biomarkers